 Analytical activities are supported by the use of standard materials or reference materials (e.g., materials of known composition that are used in the calibration of instruments, methods standardization, spike additions for recovery tests, and other practices).
-Certified standards traceable to the National Institute of Standards and Technology (NIST), other DOE sources, or EPA are used for such work.
+Certified standards traceable to the National Institute of Standards and Technology (NIST), DOE sources, or EPA are used (when available) for such work.
 The laboratories operate under specific QA/QC criteria.
-Additionally, separate OA/OC documents relating to analysis of environmental samples associated with regulatory requirements are developed.

-QA/QC measurement control programs external to the sample analysis groups include the submission of both single- and double-blind control samples to monitor performance.
+QA/QC measurement control programs external to the sample analysis groups include the submission of single- and double-blind control samples to monitor performance.
 The results of such periodic measurement programs are statistically evaluated and reported to the laboratories and their customers.
-Most reports are issued quarterly, and some laboratories compile annual summary reports.
+Reports are issued routinely, and some laboratories compile annual summary reports.
 These reports assist in evaluating the adequacy of analytical support programs and procedures.
 If serious deviations are noted by the QA/QC groups, the operating laboratories are promptly notified so that corrective actions can be initiated and problems can be resolved.